-NREL led the development of IEEE 1547, the national interconnection standard for distributed resources.
+NREL led the development of the Institute of Electrical and Electronics Engineers 1547 standard, the national interconnection standard for distributed resources.
 This important standard allowed simplified interconnection to all generation and storage connected at the distribution level and had over 450 people from industry, academia, and government in the working group.
-What was once a hodgepodge of utility regulations was standardized across the U.S. and allowed photovoltaic (PV) and other distributed generation to flourish.
+What was once a hodgepodge of utility regulations was standardized across the U.S. and allowed PV and other distributed generation to flourish.
 Distributed PV has taken off so much in recent years, that new updates to the standard are currently under review that would allow active participation in these devices to increase grid stability and reliability.

 Every wing has an airfoil, which is a fancy word for the shape of the wing's cross-section.
 But until 1984, when NREL developed the first airfoils designed specifically for wind energy applications, the industry relied on airfoils designed for airplanes.
 This caused poor turbine performance, thanks to the fact that wind turbine blades operate in constant turbulence near the ground where bugs and dirt come into play.
 Now, wind turbine manufacturers worldwide follow NREL's lead by designing their own airfoils, and turbine performance levels have increased dramatically.